This post is about succeeding in the marijuana industry. And, in just a moment, I’m going to give you my Five-Part Marijuana Success Formula.

 I’ve also used journaling and mind mapping to get clear.

 The key is to find what works for YOU.

-When you know what you want, create specifc goals with time frames in which to complete them.
-Write these goals down and review them on a daily basis.
+When you know what you want, create specific goals with time frames in which to complete them.
+Write these goals down and review them daily.
 Five minutes a day is all it takes.

 Example: By January 1st 2019 I will be making at least $1.5 million per year in net profits helping people enjoy the tastiest, most potent marijuana products in the world.

 3. Once you have clarity on that vision, create a strategy for achieving your vision.

 It’s time to design your plan of execution: how you’re going to get from where you are to where you want to go.